codialab/DMI_GEM_APBC2026/README.md

-This repository stores the code and processed data for Uncertainty-aware integration of deuterium metabolic imaging with genome-scale metabolic modeling reveals diet-associated feasible-space remodeling in mouse skeletal muscle, a conference paper of APBC 2026.
-This study integrates deuterium metabolic imaging (DMI), transcriptomics, kinetic model fitting, and genome-scale metabolic modelling (GEM) in mouse skeletal muscle.
+This repository stores the code and processed data for "Uncertainty-aware integration of deuterium metabolic imaging with genome-scale metabolic modeling reveals diet-associated feasible-space remodeling in mouse skeletal muscle", a paper of the APBC 2026 conference proceeding.
+This study integrates deuterium metabolic imaging (DMI), transcriptomics, kinetic model fitting, and genome-scale metabolic modelling (GEM) to infer metabolic fluxes of mouse skeletal muscle.

 ## Repository structure